Young America's Foundation

-Young America's Foundation (YAF) is a 501(c)(3) nonprofit conservative youth organization founded in 1969.
-In 2018, the Los Angeles Times called YAF "one of the most preeminent, influential and controversial forces in the nation's conservative youth movement."
-Scott Walker, former governor of Wisconsin and 2016 Republican presidential candidate, became President of YAF on February 1, 2021.
+Young America's Foundation (YAF) is a 501(c)(3) non-profit conservative youth organization founded in 1969.
+In 2018, the Los Angeles Times called YAF "one of the most preeminent, influential, and controversial forces in the nation's conservative youth movement".
+Scott Walker, former governor of Wisconsin and 2016 Republican presidential candidate, became president of YAF in February 2021.
 Notable alumni members include Jeff Sessions and Stephen Miller.